BabarAli93/EdgeBus/README.md

     "seed": 42
 }
 ```

+Everything is ready for the experimentation now.
+Get ready for training or testing!
 ### 4.2 training
 It has scripts related to evaluate DRL trained agents and heuristic agents both in the simulated and GKE bestbed
 ### 4.3 analysis